manncodes/xeno/README.md

 ``Xeno`` is:

-1. Based on Pure Numpy/Python
+1. Based on pure Numpy/Python.
 2. Just a midnight curiosity forming real shape.

 Updates